KimberlyCrawford/Team-E-Final-Project/README.md

 - Database integration (Postgres, MongoDB, or SQLite) will be used to store cleaned data.
 - Machine learning will be implemented to enhance the topic.
 Tableau or JavaScript will be used to build a dashboard to present the results.
 - A presentation will be prepared and delivered that walks the class through the project, step by step.
+- Tableau will be used to create a heatmap.

 ## Data Source Description